I. Why Steel “Type” Matters in Cross-Border Procurement

 Q1.
 What is the difference between low carbon and high carbon steel in fabrication?

 Low carbon steel is easier to cut, bend, weld, and coat.
-It is used for sheet metal parts, cabinets, frames, and general fabrication.
-High carbon steel is much harder and stronger but difficult to form and weld, so it is used mainly for tools, wear parts, and springs.
+It is commonly used for sheet metal parts, cabinets, frames, and general fabrication.
+High carbon steel is harder and more wear resistant, but it is more difficult to form and weld.

 Q2.
 What are common low carbon steel grades for sheet metal work?